andrakis/node-vsvm/Readme.md

 It requires no additional modules.

-The main execution loop takes just over 50 lines of code.
+The main execution loop is fairly small.

+It somewhat supports interrupts.